NREL/elm/elm/ords/ARCHITECTURE.md

 ### **4.1 Key Concept: Services**
 Because OrdinanceGPT is so reliant on LLMs, one of the main design goals is to minimize the code overhead incurred by querying the LLM API.
 In other words, we want to make it **as simple as possible** to make an LLM query from _anywhere_ in the model code.
-Let's look at the code required to do a single OpenAI
+Let's look at the code required to do a single OpenAI query using the `openai` python wrapper:
-query:
 ```python
 import os
 from openai import OpenAI